-We use the fair value method for equity instruments granted to non-employees and use the Black-Scholes model for measuring the fair value of options.
+The Company uses the fair value method for equity instruments granted to non-employees and use the Black-Scholes model for measuring the fair value of options.
 The stock based fair value compensation is determined as of the date of the grant (measurement date) and is recognized over the vesting periods.